Registration is Now Open!

-Give a gift of education to a young lady who wishes to attend St. Vincent’s Academy by choosing to redirect all or a portion of your 2016 Georgia state income tax liability.
-It is a quick and easy process!
+Give the gift of a Mercy education to a young woman who wishes to attend St. Vincent’s Academy by choosing to redirect all or a portion of your 2021 Georgia State Income Tax liability to St. Vincent’s Academy.

 Q: What is GRACE?

-Since 2008 then more than 3,000 taxpayers have redirected part of their Georgia income taxes to GRACE which, in turn, has awarded scholarships to students wishing to attend Georgia Catholic Schools.
+Since 2008 more than 3,000 taxpayers have redirected part of their Georgia income taxes to GRACE which, in turn, has awarded scholarships to students wishing to attend Georgia Catholic Schools.
 All students receiving GRACE awards have demonstrated financial need.

-Q: What is the 2016 cap on tax credits?
+Q: What is the current cap on tax credits?

 Q: What are the tax credit amounts by filing status?

-4. Pass-Through (LLC, S-Corp, Partnerships) can designate up to $10,000
+Pass-Through (LLC, S-Corp, Partnerships) can designate up to $10,000

-Q: What is the 2016 contribution process?
+Q: What is the 2021 contribution process?

 Step 1: Pre-register with GRACE Scholars today at https://www.gracescholars.org/

-For preferred treatment, please submit your pre-registration by December 15, 2015.
-GRACE will enter pre-registrations into the Georgia Department of Revenue (DOR) online portal on January 1, 2016.
+For preferred treatment, please submit your pre-registration by December 31, 2020.
+GRACE will enter pre-registrations into the Georgia Department of Revenue (DOR) online portal on January 1, 2021.

-Step 2: Be on the lookout for an approval letter from the DOR in early February.
+Step 2: Be on the lookout for an approval letter from the DOR in early January 2021.

 The letter gives your approval date and the amount of your tax credit.
 If you register after January, you will still receive an approval letter from the DOR.

 Step 3: Complete contribution during the 60-day window.